 See a teaser for the feature 'My Happy Family' by Nana Ekvtimishvili and Simon Gross below:

 Further highlighting the milestone for the Georgian cinema, the list will include the first-ever festival appearance of an animated film created in the country.

 The series of the screenings will be opened on February 10 by the world premiere of the feature Hostages by director Rezo Gigineishvili.

 The film follows the true story of a group of young Georgians who attempted to hijack a Soviet airline flight in 1983 in an attempt to escape from the repressive political regime for prospects of an independent life in the West.

-A co-production between Georgia, Russia and Poland, the feature casts Georgian actors in screenplay written by author Lasha Bughadze and Gigineishvili.
+A co-production between Georgia, Russia and Poland, the feature casts Georgian actors in screenplay written by author Lasha Bugadze and Gigineishvili.

 A still from Rezo Gigineishvili's film 'Hostages', featuring actor Irakli Kvirikadze.
-Photo: Berlinale.
+Photo: Berlinale Film Festival.